-To the Editor,
+To the Editor

-Since the end of February 2020, Italy, first non-Asian Country, has reported an ever increasing number of COronaVIrus Disease 19 (COVID-19) patients, which has reached over 200 000 confirmed severe acute respiratory syndrome coronavirus-2 (SARS-CoV-2) infected subjects, resulting in more than 34 000 deaths (data updated to June 19th, $2020^{1}$ ).
+Since the end of February 2020 Italy, first non- Asian Country, has reported an ever increasing number of COronaVIrus Disease 19 (COVID-19) patients, which has reached over 200,000 confirmed Severe Acute Respiratory Syndrome-Coronavirus-2 (SARS-CoV-2) infected subjects, resulting in more than 34000 deaths (data updated to June 19th, 2020 1).

-Patients with asthma are potentially more severely affected by SARS-CoV-2 infection and respiratory viruses are known to be associated with severe adverse asthma outcomes, including increased risk of asthma exacerbation episodes.
-Nonetheless, according to the epidemiological studies published so far, asthma is not among the most common clinical conditions in COVID-19 patients.
+Patients with asthma are potentially more severely affected by SARS-CoV-2 infection and respiratory viruses are known to be associated with severe adverse asthma outcomes, including increased risk of asthma exacerbation episodes 2.
+Nonetheless, according to the epidemiological studies published so far, asthma is not amongst the most common clinical conditions in COVID-19 patients 3

-About 5%-10% of asthmatics are severe, and one would expect increased vulnerability to SARS-CoV-2 infection, but no data are so far available to confirm this hypothesis.
+About 5-10% of asthmatics are severe 4 and one would expect increased vulnerability to SARS-CoV-2 infection, but no data is so fare available to confirm this hypothesis.

-We investigated the incidence of COVID-19, describing its clinical course, in the population of the Severe Asthma Network in Italy (SANI), one of the largest registry for severe asthma worldwide, and in an additional Center (Azienda Ospedaliero Univeristaria di Ferrara, Ferrara, Italy).
-All centres have been contacted and inquired to report confirmed or highly suspect cases of COVID-19 (ie, patients with symptoms, laboratory findings and lung imaging typical of COVID-19 but without access to nasopharyngeal or oropharyngeal swab specimens because of clinical contingencies/ emergency) among their cohorts of severe asthma.
+We investigated the incidence of COVID-19, describing its clinical course, in the population of the Severe Asthma Network in Italy (SANI), one of the largest registry for severe asthma worldwide 5, and in an additional Center (Azienda Ospedaliero Univeristaria di Ferrara, Ferrara, Italy).
+All centers, have been contacted and inquired to report confirmed or highly suspect cases of COVID-19 (i.e. patients with symptoms, laboratory findings and lung imaging typical of COVID-19 but without access to nasopharyngeal or oropharyngeal swab specimens because of clinical contingencies/emergency) among their cohorts of severe asthma.
 Demographic and clinical have been obtained from the registry platform and collected from the additional Center.
 Additional data about COVID-19 symptoms, treatment and clinical course have been collected for all cases reported.